araucaria-project/doc-oca-tic-toi/obsplan.md

 # Observations Plan Files for OCA observatory

+At the current stage, all solutions and architectural decisiond presented here have the status of preliminary proposals and are intended as an invitation to the discussion.

 ## Objectives

 After evaluationg pros and cons, we decided to introduce new file format for observation plans, which will be used by the new (2022+) OCA observatory software.